The Complete Guide To Writing A Standard Invoice [includes template!]

 Step 3: Identify where things are likely to go wrong.

 For many field service businesses, this sort of problem is most likely to occur when it comes to invoicing errors relating to inventory and parts management.
-After all, a technician may be laser focused on getting the job done (great!), but forget to record all the items they’ve used (not so great), especially if they’ve been met with surprise problems (and extra parts needed!) along the way.
+After all, a technician may be laser focused on getting the job done (great!), but forget to record all the items they’ve used (not so great).
+This is especially true if they’ve been met with surprise problems (and extra parts needed!) along the way.

 Step 4: Integrate with accounting software to reduce the risk of errors and double data entry.